-In this paper we make the following contributions:
+In this study, we make the following contributions:

-- Motivated by the need of a trade-off between confidentiality and lawful interception, we present a high-level definition of escrowed decryption schemes, building upon the work of [4], and provide a comprehensive description of actors, interactions, syntax and trust assumptions for this type of schemes. - We define two security notions for realizing semantic security in escrowed decryption schemes: one with respect to the escrow authority (IND-EA-CPA), and another with respect to the custodians (IND-CUST-CPA). - We propose the Escrowed Decryption Scheme (EDS) cryptosystem, which uses proxy re-encryption techniques to instantiate the escrowed decryption capability.
-We show that EDS is secure under the previous notions assuming the hardness of the SXDH problem. - We propose a threshold variant of EDS, called Threshold EDS (or TEDS), which is also secure under the previous notions assuming the hardness of the SXDH problem. - We analyze the performance of EDS and TEDS, both from the theoretical and experimental points of view.
+- Motivated by the need of a trade-off between confidentiality and lawful interception, we present a high-level definition of escrowed decryption schemes (EDSs), building upon the work of Liu et al. [4], and provide a comprehensive description of actors, interactions, syntax and trust assumptions for this type of scheme. - We define two security notions for realising semantic security in EDSs: one with respect to the EA (IND-EA-CPA), and another with respect to the custodians (IND-CUST-CPA). - We propose the EDS cryptosystem, which uses proxy reencryption techniques to instantiate the escrowed decryption capability.
+We show that EDS is secure under the previous notions assuming the hardness of the symmetric external Diffie-Hellman (SXDH) problem. - We propose a threshold variant of EDS, called threshold EDS (TEDS), which is also secure under the previous notions assuming the hardness of the SXDH problem. - We analyse the performance of EDS and TEDS, both from the theoretical and experimental points of view.

-1.2 Organization
+1.2 Organisation

-The rest of this paper is organized as follows: In Section 2, we present related state of the art, and in Section 3, we briefly summarize some cryptographic concepts that will be used later.
-In Section 4, we describe in detail the escrowed decryption system, including actors and their interaction, trust assumptions, design goals, and other formalizations.
-In Section 5, we present a first proposal of escrowed decryption system, named EDS, including an analysis of correctness and security, and in Section 6, we propose a threshold variation, called TEDS.
-In Section 7, we analyze the computational costs of our proposals and describe the experimental results from a prototype implementation.
+The rest of this paper is organised as follows: in Section 2, we present related state-of-the-art, and in Section 3, we briefly summarise some cryptographic concepts that will be used later.
+In Section 4, we describe in detail the escrowed decryption system, including actors and their interaction, trust assumptions, design goals, and other formalisations.
+In Section 5, we present the first proposal of escrowed decryption system, named EDS\\\, including an analysis of correctness and security, and in Section 6, we propose a threshold variation, called TEDS.
+In Section 7, we analyse the computational costs of our proposals and describe the experimental results from a prototype implementation.
 Finally, Section 8 concludes the paper and future work is outlined.

-2 Related Work
+2 Related work

-As described in the introduction, our proposal is inspired by the work of [4], and intended to solve some of its problems.
-One of them is that a collusion of custodians can potentially decrypt any message if they have access to a full ciphertext.
-That is, one have to make the assumption that the custodians are trusted for not doing this.
-In our proposal, the custodians are never able to see the underlying message, even if they have access to the whole ciphertext.
+As described in the introduction, our proposal is inspired by the work of Liu et al. [4] and intended to solve some of its problems.
+One of the characteristics of this scheme is that collusion of custodians can potentially decrypt any message if they have access to a full CT, i.e. one has to make the assumption that the custodians are trusted for not doing this.
+In our proposal, the custodians are never able to see the underlying message, even if they have access to the whole CT.
+Note that we do not consider collusions of the EA with the custodians to be different than lawful interactions; see Section 4.2 for a more thorough discussion of our trust assumptions.

 Another problem of the original scheme is the efficiency of the solution.
-The protocol for escrow decryption in the original proposal is composed of 2 synchronous rounds, and each round involves all custodians; that is, the escrow authority has to first engage all custodians in a first round of interactions (ideally in parallel), and only when all of them have responded, it can continue with a second round of interactions.
-The reason behind this characteristic is that the escrow authority has to make some intermediate computations that are required for the second round, and it needs all the responses from the first round to do this.
+The protocol for escrow decryption in the original proposal is composed of two synchronous rounds, and each round involves all custodians; i.e. the EA has to first engage all custodians in the first round of interactions (ideally in parallel), and only when all of them have responded, it can continue with the second round of interactions.
+The reason behind this characteristic is that the EA has to make some intermediate computations that are required for the second round, and it needs all the responses from the first round to do this.
 In our proposal, we reduce the escrow decryption protocol to a single round.